-Count Ferdinand Adolf Heinrich August Graf von Zeppelin was a German general and later aircraft manufacturer, the founder of the Zeppelin Airship company.
+Count Ferdinand Adolf Heinrich August Graf von Zeppelin was a German general, aircraft manufacturer and the founder of the Zeppelin Airship company.

-The band invited her to meet with them for a cup of tea and the meeting was very cordial.
-However, upon leaving the studio, her anger reignited when she saw the cover of their debut album Led Zeppelin, featuring the Hindenburg (LZ-129) airship combusting into flames.
+The band invited her to meet with them for a cup of tea at a television studio and by all accounts the meeting was very cordial.
+However, upon leaving the studio, her anger reignited when she saw the cover of their debut album Led Zeppelin, featuring the Hindenburg airship combusting into flames.